Numerical simulation of type II primordial black hole formation: Spacetime structure and definition of type A/B PBHs

-In Fig.~\ref{fig:compactness}, the snapshots of the compactness $\qty(2M/R)(z)$ are plotted.
-For $\mu=0.5$, the intersection between $\qty(2M/R)(r)$ and the horizontal line of $2M/R=1$ is always only one.
-On the other hand, for the cases $\mu=1.2$ and $1.8$, the line intersects $2M/R=1$ more than three times at a sufficiently late time.
-The worldlines of the intersections are shown in Fig.~\ref{fig:AHg}.
+The worldlines of the intersection points, which correspond to trapping horizons, are shown in Fig.~\ref{fig:AHg}.
+We can see a single trapping horizon for $\mu=0.5$, two distinct trapping horizons for $\mu=1.2$ and two intersecting trapping horizons for $\mu=1.8$.
 To identify future-trapped ($\theta<0$ and $\theta'<0$) and past-trapped ($\theta>0$ and $\theta'>0$) regions, we also show directions of two independent null vector fields $l$ and $l'$ together with the contour curves of the areal radius in Figs.~\ref{fig:typeInull} and \ref{fig:typeIInull}.
 Comparing the directions of the null vector fields and the contour curves of the areal radius, we can realize that the red and blue shaded regions in Fig.~\ref{fig:AHg} are future- and past-trapped regions, respectively.
-More specifically, in the future(past)-trapped region, both arrows direct to directions along which the areal radius decreases (increases), and the curve described by red points indicates the boundary satisfying $\theta\theta'=0$.
-Then, we refer to a marginally future-trapped surface that is the outer boundary of the future-trapped region on the $t=$const hypersurface as a BH apparent horizon.
-Similarly, we refer to a marginally past-trapped surface that is the inner boundary of the past-trapped region on the $t=$ const hypersurface as a cosmological apparent horizon.
+More specifically, in the future (past)-trapped region, the areal radius decreases (increases) along both of the arrows, and the red curve indicates the boundary satisfying $\theta\theta'=0$.
+Then, the boundary of the future (past)-trapped region is a future (past) trapping horizon.
+We can see in Fig.~\ref{fig:AHg} that there is only a single past trapping horizon for $\mu=0.5$ and separate future trapping horizon and past trapping horizon for $\mu=1.2$.
+For $\mu=1.8$, two trapping horizons intersect each other twice.
+The intersection points correspond to bifurcating trapping horizons.
+The enlarged views of Fig.~\ref{fig:typeIInull} around the intersection points and the region surrounded by the red curves are provided in Fig.~\ref{fig:typeIInullLarge}.

-It is not easy to understand the horizon configuration.
+It is not easy to understand the horizon configuration, in particular, for the case of $\mu=1.8$.
 Therefore, we carefully investigate it and present a more concrete classification of trapping horizons in the following sections.
-Readers who would like to get a quick intuition about the horizon configuration can refer to the schematic conformal diagram in Figures \ref{fig:diagrams2} and \ref{fig:PBHponchiDust}.
+Readers who would like to get a quick intuition about the horizon configuration can refer to the schematic conformal diagram in Figs. \ref{fig:diagrams2} and \ref{fig:PBHponchiDust}.